Diagnosing the Properties and Evolutionary Fates of Black Hole and Wolf-Rayet X-ray Binaries as Potential Gravitational

-Wind accretion is a key process governing the evolution of massive X-ray binaries \cite{Lamers1976,Friend1982,Karino2019}.
-The average accretion rate onto the compact object can be approximated using the Bondi-Hoyle-Lyttleton (BHL) accretion framework \citep{Hoyle1939, Bondi1944, Bondi1952}, expressed as:

-where $e$ represents the orbital eccentricity, $a$ the semimajor axis, $M_{\rm b}$ the total mass of the binary system, $\dot{M}_{\rm 2A}$ the accretion rate on to the accretor and $\dot{M}_{\rm 1W}$ the wind mass-loss rate of the donor star.
-The parameter $\alpha_{\rm w}$ was constrained to a value of 3/2 in models of wind accretion from a supergiant, developed to explain the barium star $\zeta$ Capricorni \citep{Boffin1988}.
-The wind velocity ($v_w$) is commonly assumed to be proportional to the surface escape velocity, i.e.,

-where the wind velocity structure parameter, $\beta_{\rm w}$, which characterizes the acceleration profile of the stellar wind, is determined based on the spectral type of the donor star.
-It was pointed out in \cite{Hurley2002} that the accretor cannot capture all the material lost by the mass-losing companion through stellar winds.
-As a result, the accretion rate is constrained by the following conditions:

-Previous studies have shown that wind acceleration plays a crucial role in predicting BHL accretion rates \cite{Lamers1976,Friend1982,Karino2019}.
-The standard BHL accretion, however, could become inaccurate when the wind velocity is comparable to or lower than the orbital velocity ($v_{\rm orb}$), resulting in nonphysical accretion efficiencies exceeding unity \cite{Tejeda2025}.
-To address this, they derived an updated expression for the accretion efficiency in the case of circular orbits, given by:
+The standard BHL accretion, however, could become inaccurate when the wind velocity ($v_{\rm w}$) is comparable to or lower than the orbital velocity ($v_{\rm orb}$), resulting in nonphysical accretion efficiencies \citep{Tejeda2025}.
+Thus, we adopted an updated expression \footnote{In our tests, we find that the revised accretion-efficiency prescription has a negligible impact on systems such as IC 10 X-1, NGC 300 X-1, and Cyg X-3.} for the accretion efficiency \citep[see their Eq.
+16 in ][]{Tejeda2025} for circular orbits, given by: